Tag: pork

 Instructions

-• Heat up cooking oil in a large saucepan over medium high heat.
-Sauté the Filipino hotdogs for 4 minutes.
-Set aside.
+• Heat up cooking oil in a large sauce pan over medium high heat.
+Sauté the onions, garlic, red and green bell peppers for 5 minutes.

 Course: Main Course